-The Voices of Privacy Blog’s purpose is to educate and encourage discussions about privacy-related issues impacting libraries and their users.
+The Voices for Privacy Blog’s purpose is to educate and encourage discussions about privacy-related issues impacting libraries and their users.
 The blog is managed and edited by the staff of the American Library Association’s (ALA) Office for Intellectual Freedom (OIF) for use within the library profession.
 The blog is used to raise awareness of time-sensitive news, issues in the field, upcoming events, helpful resources, and the work of members that is related to privacy and ethics of technology.

-- Bloggers – Bloggers are regularly scheduled writers who have applied for the position and been accepted to write for the Voices of Privacy Blog for a commitment of at least one year.
+- Bloggers – Bloggers are regularly scheduled writers who have applied for the position and been accepted to write for the Voices for Privacy Blog for a commitment of at least one year.
 Bloggers are members of ALA.

 - Guest contributors – Guest contributors are invited to submit content for editorial consideration.
 Guest contributors’ submissions will be reviewed by OIF staff, and submitters will be notified if the post is accepted for publication.

 - News editors – News editors are independent contractors who collaborate on the weekly Choose Privacy Every Day News and regularly write for the Voices for Privacy Blog.